laravel/nova-docs/src/5.0/installation.md

 ### Using Nova as Application Default Login

-Alternative, there are scenario where Nova is used as the default authentication UI for the application for normal users and admins.
-To utilise Nova as the default authentication UI you can configure this within `routes()` method in `App\Providers\NovaServiceProvider` class:
+Alternatively, there are scenarios where Nova is used as the default authentication UI for the application for normal users and admins.
+To utilize Nova as the default authentication UI you can configure this within `routes()` method in `App\Providers\NovaServiceProvider` class:

 ```php
 namespace App\Providers;